-- SHS: Student Health Services - Provides medical and nutrition services and sick notes, as well as individual and group counseling services.
+- SHS: Student Health Services - Provides medical and nutrition services.

 - Wellness Center - Promotes positive health behaviors and encourages social connections that support student success.
 They provide support and education for life outside the classroom so you can maximize your time at CWU and build skills for the future.

 - Writing Center - Peer writing tutors—trained in composition theory, rhetorical analysis, and feedback strategies—provide constructive responses to you, no matter what skill level or point in the writing process you are at.

 - Writer Resources - Resources provided by the Writing Center on giving/receiving feedback, generating ideas and getting words down, identifying/questioning underlying assumptions, focusing your research, developing thesis statements, rhetorical appeals, evaluating sources, commas/clauses, conciseness, and clarity.

 - Online Academic Resources